How To Become a Medical Assistant?

 How Long Does it Take to Become a Medical Assistant?

-The amount of time it takes to complete a full medical assistant training program depends on the post-secondary school and the program that you choose to enroll in.
+The amount of time it takes to complete a full medical assistant training program depends on the school and the program that you choose to enroll in.

 While programs at vocational schools and career colleges (including Florida Career College) can take just a few months, other programs, such as those at community colleges and universities, can take longer.